arkovia/acts/arkovia-constitution-act.md

 #### Segment 1:
 Changes to this Part are immune to amendments.
 All changes regarding this Part must be decided by the Council.
 If the Genesis Council decides to amend a Part, at least 75% of the Gens must approve.

-## Part 4: Direct Democracy
+## Part 3: Arkovian Assembly
 ### Section 1: System
+#### Segment 1: Introduction
+The Arkovian Assembly is a direct democratic assembly which comprises of all eligable citizens in the nation.
+A direct democracy in contrast to a representative democracy
-#### Segment 1: Function
+#### Segment 2: Function
 The function of Direct Democracy is to remove corruption found in representative democracies.
-Since there are no representative politicians to represent citizens, Citizens will instead vote directly on initiatives.
+Since there are no representative politicians to represent citizens, Citizens instead vote directly on initiatives.

-#### Segment 2: Rights to Vote
+#### Segment 3: Rights to Vote
 To vote you must:
 - be over 16 years of age
 - be a citzen